Permissionless-Software-Foundation/tor-list-api/dev-docs/README.md

 # Developer Documentation

 This is living documentation that will be updated, edited, and changed over time, using the same version control as the rest of the code.
-The purpose of this documentation is to capture and explain the inner workings of the permissionless, censorship-resistant database driving tor-list.
+The purpose of this documentation is to capture and explain the inner workings of the permissionless, censorship-resistant database driving [TorList.cash](https://torlist.cash).

 # Overview

-There are three major pieces of software behind the tor-list concept:
+There are three major pieces of software behind the tor-list concept.
+The work together to form a censorship-resistant application for curating information about websites.

 ![tor-list major subcomponents](./diagrams/software-interaction.png)

-- [tor-list-frontend](https://github.com/Permissionless-Software-Foundation/tor-list-frontend) is the web based user interface (UI) which can seen at [TorList.cash](https://torlist.cash/).
+- [tor-list-frontend](https://github.com/Permissionless-Software-Foundation/tor-list-frontend) is the web based user interface (UI) which can be seen at [TorList.cash](https://torlist.cash/).
 - [tor-list-api](https://github.com/Permissionless-Software-Foundation/tor-list-api) is the back end REST API that maintains a local database of information that tor-list-frontend reads from.
-- [P2WDB] is the [pay-to-write-orbitdb](https://github.com/Permissionless-Software-Foundation/pay-to-write-orbitdb) REST API that infaces to the global peer-to-peer (p2p) database.
+- P2WDB is the [pay-to-write-orbitdb](https://github.com/Permissionless-Software-Foundation/pay-to-write-orbitdb) REST API that infaces to the global peer-to-peer (p2p) database.

 The arrows in the image represent the information flow between the three pieces of software:

 - tor-list-frontend displays information about websites.
 It _reads_ this information from tor-list-api.
 - tor-list-frontend is also a web wallet.
 It can generate the needed transactions to _write_ information to the P2WDB.
 - tor-list-api imports data from the global database into its local database using [OrbitDB replication events](https://github.com/orbitdb/orbit-db/blob/main/GUIDE.md#replicating-a-database).

+This architecture keeps the global database highly censorship resistant, while allowing local installations to have a tight control over their user experience.
+The goal is to have many curation sites similar to [TorList.cash](https://torlist.cash).
+Each site would cater to their niche by customizing the display of the data, but they would all tap into the same global database of information.

+**Example:** [TorList.cash](https://torlist.cash) will prevent the display of sites that are associated with drugs, guns, pornography, or gambling.
+That data can still exist in the global database, it just won't be displayed on Torlist.cash.
+Other websites, using a fork of the same software, can display those categories.
+They could also impose stricter rules to filter the data even more aggressively.
+Each site competes with the others, but work together to maintain the global database.